hliulab/tcrLM/README.md

 The training data for pTCR bindings is stored in the <kbd>data</kbd> folder.
 Both the training and testing scripts are included in the <kbd>source</kbd> folder.The source code of tcrLM model is included in the <kbd>models</kbd> folder.The trained models are stored in the <kbd>trained_model</kbd> folder.

 ### Input data format
 For pretraining, the input data should be a CSV file with two columns: `sequence`, which represents the input sequence, and `label`, which indicates the type of sequence.
-For fine-tuning, the data should also be in CSV format, with two columns: `tcr`, representing the TCR CDR3 sequence, and `peptide`, representing the peptide sequence.
+For fine-tuning, the data should also be in CSV format, with two columns: `tcr` representing the TCR CDR3 sequence, and `peptide` representing the peptide sequence.

 ### Model training
 After ensuring that the required environment and dependencies are installed, you can execute the following commands for fine-tuning and pretraining.
->You can run the following command to pre-train the model `cd source`
+>Running following command to pre-train the model
+`cd source`

 `python pretrain.py`

->You can run the following command to fine-tune the model
+>Running the following command to fine-tune the model

 `cd source`